Is a telegraphic transfer (TT) the best way to transfer money?

 Telegraphic transfers (TT's) are convenient for Australians sending larger amounts of $10,000 or more overseas.
 Banks charge a fixed fee so if you send larger amounts, it won't take up as much of the total amount.
 Small to medium-sized business often use TT's through their bank to make their transfers for international payments.
 This is often because banks offer companies additional financial products that can make it worthwhile.

 However, if you're going to use your bank to make your TT, make sure you understand exactly what all the fees and exchange rates will be for your transfer.
-There’s not really a “best” bank for international telegraphic transfers, because they all hit you with worse currency conversion exchange rates than you could get with a money transfer specialist.
+There’s not really a “best” bank for international telegraphic transfers, because of the markup that's usually added to the exchange rates.
+You could be better off using a money transfer specialist.

 Best way to transfer money overseas is with a money transfer specialist

-Sending money internationally with a money transfer provider is often the cheapest and quickest way to do it.
+Sending money internationally with a money transfer provider is often cheaper and quicker way to do it.
 It's also as easy (and sometimes even easier) than going through your bank.
-If you’re sending smaller amounts, you can’t go wrong with Wise.
-If you’re sending larger amounts, then OFX is a great choice.
+If you’re sending smaller amounts, you could try Wise.
+If you’re sending larger amounts, then OFX could be a great choice.

 How to make a telegraphic transfer